Skywalker-Harrison/shadowing_generator/README.md

 3. Specify where to save the output video
 4. Edit sentence repetition settings:
    - Set which repetition displays subtitles (0=All, 1=First, 2=Second, etc.)
+   - Set maximum characters per line for subtitles (for better readability)
    - Apply settings to all sentences at once
    - Apply settings to specific sentence ranges
    - Set individual repetition counts for each sentence